pmdadarwin(1) — Linux manual page

 FILES top

-default help text file for the the kernel metrics
+default help text file for the darwin metrics

-default log file for error messages and other information
+default log file for error and diagnostic messages from the

 PCP ENVIRONMENT top